ChengLuffy/app-Prefs/README.md

 # app-Prefs
-a demo for open system settings in app.
+A demo for open system settings in app.

-you can open the system settings in app or Today Widget.
+You can open the system settings in app or Today Widget.

 title|app-Prefs:/Prefs:
 ---|---